A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Shoot we aint dead
+Martyrs marching six feet deep

+Dont know if ill ever forgive u for taking yourself away But my love for you isnt measurable and will forever stay

 to be the best at anything, requires a lot of dissapointment

 i remember my lessons and the people who taught me them